swkkd/gowebapi/docs/ElementApi.md

 # **ElementAddReferencedElement**
-> ElementAddReferencedElement(ctx, webId, referencedElementWebId, optional)
+> ElementAddReferencedElement(a.client.ctx, webId, referencedElementWebId, optional)
 Add a reference to an existing element to the child elements collection.

 ### Required Parameters